C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

 A frozen set is a set that, once created, cannot be changed.

-Since frozen sets are immutable, they support only those methods and oper- ators that produce a result without affecting the frozen set or sets to which they are applied ( see :ref:`set methods and operator <set_methods_and_operator>`).
+Since frozen sets are immutable, they support only those methods and operators that produce a result without affecting the frozen set or sets to which they are applied ( see :ref:`set methods and operator <set_methods_and_operator>`).

 Another consequence of the immutability of frozen sets is that they meet